idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 used in an identical manner as all other solid property userobjects.

 For example, suppose new thermal solid properties were desired for a material named `GorillaGlue` in the Navier-Stokes module.
-Begin from an empty material inheriting from `ThermalSolidProperties`.
+Begin from an empty material inheriting from [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md).
-Override all methods in `ThermalSolidProperties` that you would like to imlement custom `GorillaGlue` properties for.
+Override all methods in [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) that you would like to imlement custom `GorillaGlue` properties for.
 The header file for your new material indicates all methods that will be defined.

 !listing language=cpp